 Equally popular cumin helps prevent digestive issues such as bloating, stomach pain, and vomiting.
 On top of that, it assists with the detoxification processes in the body to cleanse the blood from the toxins, and boost the energy.
 As if these benefits are not enough, cumin clears the skin and slows down the visible signs of aging.

 6. Mint Tea

 The Moroccan mint tea is linked to the popular health and beauty secrets for a reason.
-Packed with many health and beauty enhancing benefits, mint tea has been a signature drink of Morocco for as long as the history knows.
+Packed with many health and beauty enhancing benefits, the mint tea has been a signature drink of Morocco for as long as the history knows.
 The locals sip this elixir from morning until evening, appreciating its sweet taste and pleasant aroma.
-However, this is not the only reason mint tea got such popularity.
+However, this is not the only reason why the mint tea got such popularity.
 It also helps diminish stress and anxiety, soothe headaches, reduce bloating and gas, ease nausea, and improve the digestive system.
-Thanks to the high level of antioxidants, mint tea is also used to reduce redness, irritations, and burns.
+Thanks to the high level of the antioxidants, the mint tea is also used to reduce redness, irritations, and burns.
 Moreover, drinking the Moroccan tea throughout the day can add to faster fat metabolism and slender figure.

 7. Ramadan, one of the Greatest Moroccan Health and Beauty Secrets

 Yes, Ramadan!
 An ancient Muslim tradition, Ramadan is a month-long holiday, a period of fasting and prayer.
 During this holy month the Muslims worldwide, including the Moroccans, abstain from eating, drinking, smoking, ill tempers, and gossip from sunrise to sunset.